 White Water Rafting

-The country roads were pitch black and the rain was pouring down so hard I could barely see two meters in front of me (note use of metric system again).
-And of course they were the typical sharp and steep treacherous New Zealand roads I referred to in my last blog about driving through the Coromandel Peninsula.
-For the next three hours I had the most terrifying driving experience of my life.
+The country roads were pitch black and the rain was pouring down so hard I could barely see two meters in front of me (note my use of metric system again).
+And of course, they were the typical sharp and steep treacherous New Zealand roads I referred to in my last blog about driving through the Coromandel Peninsula.
+For the next three hours, I had the most terrifying driving experience of my life.
 My fingernail prints are permanently embedded in the steering wheel.
-The drive home made the white water rafting seem like a lazy row boat ride down a quiet river.
+The drive home made the white water rafting seem like a lazy rowboat ride down a quiet river.
 I call this passing the Kiwi drivers test.

 Shipwreck at base of the Mauao

 Sunday morning one of my coworkers drove up to keep me company in Mount Maunganui.
 Since I'd spent the past couple weeks there all by myself it was nice to have someone to do things with and not have to sit in a cafe drinking my flat white talking to myself.
 It was mandatory that I show him the main attraction and take him up to the top of Mount Maunganui.
 So we started with a warm-up on Moturiki Island and then hiked past the Kiwis with their broken limbs to the summit of the Mauao.
 Then we did the base track and I showed him where the remains of a shipwreck from 1950 were located.
 After that, we got some lunch and rented some surfboards to wind down the day with a fun surf session in the Blowhole.